 🫙 storage tips

 The finished sour mix will keep in your fridge for up to 5 days.
-Since the juice is freshly squeezed, it doesn't have any preservatives to keep it fresh longer.
-If you are making this with storebought lemon juice or storebought lime juice, you can keep it for up to a week!
+Since this recipe only uses fresh ingredients, it doesn’t have any preservatives to keep it fresh longer.
+If you want to store this recipe for longer, you can freeze it for longer-term storage.

 If you make this recipe, please leave a review in the comments and a star rating!